UselessPickles/ts-enum-util/docs/EnumWrapper.md

 ### Wrapped enums are Array-Like

-A wrapped enum is simialr to a readonly array of enum "entry" tuples.
+A wrapped enum is similar to a readonly array of enum "entry" tuples.

 See also: